menu

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.78 minutes getting to work every day.

-As is often the case in a small city, Beaver doesn't have a public transportation system that people use for their commute.
+Beaver is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics